skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

     \caption{Screenshot of the second virtual reality-powered laser ablation prototype.
 In the prototype, we show the mitotic spindle apparatus in a pre-recorded dataset showing a \emph{C. elegans} embryo undergoing mitosis.
 The tube-like objects in the center of the image are the condensing chromosomes in the cell nucleus, in the process of being separated by the mitotic spindle.
 The task of the user is to draw in cuts using VR controllers.
 See text for a full description.
 Dataset courtesy of Loïc Royer (MPI-CBG/CZI).\label{fig:VRLaserAblationDemo}}
 \end{figure}

-The software for the second prototype was developed with our visualisation framework _scenery_, described in detail in the chapter [scenery — Democratising VR/AR Visualisation for Systems Biology].
+The software for the second prototype was developed with our visualisation framework _scenery_, described in detail in [scenery — Democratising VR/AR Visualisation for Systems Biology].
 We switched away from browser-based prototyping, as the amounts of volumetric data required to be handled in the demo are too large for browser-based software, and because _scenery_ is an ideal toolkit for such prototype, due to its support for large volumetric data and VR devices.
 We choose a VR setup using an HTC Vive HMD with two controllers.
 The HTC Vive VR package is state-of-the-art at the time of writing, provides high-resolution displays for both eyes and low-latency, hand-held controllers.
 In addition, the controllers can be augmented with additional devices, tracked by a small puck that can be attached to arbitrary objects, or even body parts for full-body tracking.
 We did however only use the hand-held controllers for this prototype.

 ### Description of study